 No. You do not have to progress from a Tier I grant to a Tier II award, but Tier II projects should demonstrate sound planning and preliminary research.
-Support for that planning might come from NEH, from other federal or foundation awards, or from an institution's own funds.
+Support for planning and preliminary research may come from NEH, other federal or foundation awards, or your institution's own funds.